ksato-code/ksato-code.github.io/README.md

   * Graphic design
   * UI&UX design
 ## Websites I Recommend
-  * [Canva](https://www.canva.com) - I can find professional design templates of posters and albums et cetera.
-It is also a good way to learn design.
+  * [Canva](https://www.canva.com) - I can find templates for professional posters and album designs.
+It's also a good way to learn about design.
-  * [The Odin Project](https://www.theodinproject.com/) - It is a good for learning web development.
+  * [The Odin Project](https://www.theodinproject.com/) - It is a good opportunity for learning web development.